An index theorem on anti-self-dual orbifolds: Introduction

 A coordinate system at infinity arises from using inverted normal coordinates in the metric $g$ in a neighborhood of the point $p$, which gives rise to the following definition: \begin{definition} {\em A complete Riemannian manifold $(X^4,g)$ is called {\em{asymptotically locally Euclidean}} or {\em{ALE}} of order $\tau$ if there exists a finite subgroup $\Gamma \subset {\rm{SO}}(4)$ acting freely on $S^3$ and a diffeomorphism $\psi : X \setminus K \rightarrow ( \mathbf{R}^4 \setminus B(0,R)) / \Gamma$ where $K$ is a compact subset of $X$, and such that under this identification,

 for any partial derivative of order $k$, as $r \rightarrow \infty$, where $\rho$ is the distance to some fixed basepoint. } \end{definition}

 By an {\em{orbifold compactification}} of an ALE space $(X,g)$, we mean choosing a conformal factor $u : X \rightarrow \RR_+$ such that $u = O(\rho^{-2})$ as $\rho \rightarrow \infty$.
 The space $(X, u^2 g)$ then compactifies to a $C^{1,\alpha}$ orbifold.
 In the anti-self-dual case, there moreover exists a $C^{\infty}$-orbifold conformal compactification $(\hat{X}, \hat{g})$ with positive Yamabe invariant \cite[Proposition 12]{CLW}.
-So from the conformal perspective, anti-self-dual ALE spaces are the same as Riemannian orbifolds.
+So from the conformal perspective, anti-self-dual ALE spaces are more or less the same as anti-self-dual Riemannian orbifolds.

 There are many interesting examples of anti-self-dual ALE spaces.
 Eguchi-Hanson discovered a Ricci-flat anti-self-dual metric on $\mathcal{O}(-2)$ which is ALE with group $\ZZ / 2 \ZZ$ at infinity \cite{EguchiHanson}.
-Gibbons-Hawking then wrote down an metric ansatz depending on the choice of $n$ monopole points in $\RR^3$, giving an anti-self-dual ALE hyperk\"ahler metric with group $\ZZ / n \ZZ$ at infinity, which are called multi-Eguchi-Hanson metrics \cite{GibbonsHawking, Hitchin2}.
+Gibbons-Hawking then wrote down a metric ansatz depending on the choice of $n$ monopole points in $\RR^3$, giving an anti-self-dual ALE hyperk\"ahler metric with group $\ZZ / n \ZZ$ at infinity, which are called multi-Eguchi-Hanson metrics \cite{GibbonsHawking, Hitchin2}.
 In 1989, Kronheimer then classified all hyperk\"ahler ALE spaces in dimension $4$, \cite{Kronheimer, Kronheimer2}, which we will describe in Section~\ref{S1}.
 Using the Joyce construction from \cite{Joyce1995}, Calderbank and Singer wrote down many examples of toric ALE anti-self-dual metrics, which are moreover scalar-flat K\"ahler, and have cyclic groups $\ZZ/ n\ZZ$ at infinity contained in ${\rm{U}}(2)$ \cite{CalderbankSinger}.